Frozen Banana Yogurt Pops

 FAQ

-- Why are my pops icy instead of creamy?
+- Why did my popsicles turn out icy instead of creamy?

-- Can I use regular yogurt instead of Greek?
+- Can I use regular yogurt instead of Greek yogurt?

-- How long do these keep in the freezer?
+- How long do homemade yogurt popsicles keep in the freezer?

 Serving Suggestions